mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip.md

 #### Seaplane

 Our seaplane departs from Houghton at 2 PM on Monday, August 22, 2022.
+We must arrive 45 minutes prior to departure.
 The flight takes approximately 45 minutes to fly to Windigo on the southwestern end of Isle Royale.
 The price is $360 round trip.
 45 lbs. gear weight limit per person.